 The study suggests that essential works by having an action on both the soft palate and the larger area of the snorer’s pharynx.

-It all comes down to the antispasmodic properties of the essential oils for snoring used in the study.
+It all comes down to the antispasmodic properties of the essential oils used in the study.

 The oils altered the tone of the snorer’s musculature.

-Another belief is that essential oils for snoring increase the flow of blood to the palate causing a slight increase in the stiffness of the palate.
+Another belief is that essential oils increase the flow of blood to the palate causing a slight increase in the stiffness of the palate.

 This reduces the fluttering and subsequent noise.

-With that in mind, let’s talk about some of the essential oils for snoring you should try.
+With that in mind, let’s talk about some of the essential oils you should try.